juju/juju/doc/architectural-overview.md

 * Some number of *clients* which talk over an API, implemented by the agents, to update the desired world-state (and thereby cause the agents to update the world to match).
-The `juju` binary is one of many possible clients; the `juju-dashboard` web application, and the Juju terraform provider, are other examples.
+The `juju` binary is one of many possible clients; the `juju-dashboard` web application, JIMM, and the Juju terraform provider, are other examples.

 The whole system depends upon a substrate, or *provider*, which supplies the compute, storage, and network resources used by the workloads (and by Juju itself; but never